From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Method

 \textbf{Hindsight Self-Distillation. } We exploit the same MLLM backbone as the one producing $R^0$.
 Learning from the data generated by itself could align with the model distributions to avoid huge tuning offset \cite{yang2024selfdistillbridge}, which lowers the fine-tuning difficulty.
 Moreover, we divide the reasoning process generation into CoT Generator and Knowledge Generator, since CoT is a step-by-step sequential process, while the knowledge generation requires the model to recall the discrete related facts.

+\textbf{Quality Control. } Since reasoning trajectories are free-form natural languages, it is hard to automatically verify whether a certain trajectory supports the reasoning.
+Inspired by the pseudo-relevance notion in KBVQA \cite{lin2023FLMR}, we use answer coverage as a simple deterministic acceptance criterion and retain only trajectories ${^*R^{0}}$ containing $Y$.
+This criterion does not imply that answer-missing trajectories are irrelevant, but only selects supervision whose support for the target answer can be automatically verified.
+The answer $Y$ is used solely to generate and filter teacher trajectories from the training split and is never provided to the Foresight Student or accessed from the validation and test splits, preventing leakage.
+This procedure serves as rejection-style data filtering \cite{guo2025deepseekR1}.

-\textbf{CoT Hindsight Distillation. } The CoT data is defined as $R_\text{CoT} = (\text{IC,RAT},\mathcal{S})$.
-By prompting the MLLMs to generate the image caption, rationales, and step-by-step reasoning according to the input question and image, we fine-tune the CoT Generator to output the Hindsight-Zero data $R^0_\text{CoT}$.
-As a quality heuristic, we filter the generated CoT and retain only those trajectories ${^*R^{0}_\text{CoT}}$ that successfully incorporate the ground-truth answer $Y$, which are more likely to represent an idealized reasoning path.
-The training objective is as Equation \eqref{eq: hdft cot}, where $g_{\psi}$ is CoT Generator.
+\textbf{CoT HDFT. } The CoT data is defined as $R_\text{CoT} = (\text{IC,RAT},\mathcal{S})$.
+By prompting the MLLMs to generate the image caption, rationales, and step-by-step reasoning according to the input question and image, we fine-tune the CoT Generator to output the Hindsight-Zero data $^*R^0_\text{CoT}$.
+The training objective is given in Equation \eqref{eq: hdft cot}, where $g_{\psi}$ denotes the CoT Generator.

-\textbf{Knowledge Hindsight Distillation. } In $R^0_\text{Know}$ generation, we prompt the fixed MLLM to output a fixed number of related knowledge or facts.
+\textbf{Knowledge HDFT. } In $R^0_\text{Know}$ generation, we prompt the fixed MLLM to output a fixed number of related knowledge or facts.
 Since known facts are usually discrete, we split the Knowledge Generator from the whole reasoning process, and fine-tune it to generate a single piece of knowledge.
-After obtaining the knowledge set $\mathcal{K}^0$ in Hindsight-Zero, we split the knowledge pieces into those hitting the ground truth answer and those not, as $\mathcal{K}^0 = \mathcal{K}^0_\text{hit} \bigcup \mathcal{K}^0_\text{miss}$.
+After obtaining the knowledge set $\mathcal{K}^0$ in Hindsight-Zero, we split the knowledge pieces into hit or missed ground truth answer, as $\mathcal{K}^0 = \mathcal{K}^0_\text{hit} \bigcup \mathcal{K}^0_\text{miss}$.
 For fine-tuning, we randomly select one of the hit knowledge $^*R_\text{Know}^0 \sim \mathcal{U}(\mathcal{K}_\text{hit})$ as the training objective.
 The objective is in Equation \eqref{eq:hdft know}, where $\pi_{\phi}^\text{HDFT}$ is the fine-tuned Knowledge Generator.